MarcusPy/GTFO-Datablock-Edit-Helper/README.md

   - Saving output every operation
   - Convenient to use

+Work In Progress

 Compile with auto-py-to-exe with --onedir yourself to avoid .exe being falsely tagged as virus by windows etc

-new to python, get off me
+i know you can do almost the same in n++ but this features automatic saves after every operation, i guess also new to python, get off me